timeester3648/MultiEngine-UTL/docs/module_parallel.md

 While `utl::parallel` does not claim to provide superior performance to complex vendor-optimized libraries such as [OpenMP](https://en.wikipedia.org/wiki/OpenMP), [Intel TBB](https://github.com/uxlfoundation/oneTBB), [MPI](https://www.open-mpi.org) and etc., it provides a significant boost in both speed and convenience relative to the explicit use of [std::async](https://en.cppreference.com/w/cpp/thread/async) and [std::thread](https://en.cppreference.com/w/cpp/thread/thread) due to its ability to reuse threads and automatically distribute workload.

-Below are some of the [benchmarks](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/benchmarks/benchmark_parallel.cpp) comparing performance of different approaches on basic tasks using:
+Below are some of the [benchmarks](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/benchmarks/benchmark_parallel.cpp) comparing performance of different approaches on trivially parallelizable tasks:

 ```
 ====== BENCHMARKING ON: Parallel vector sum ======